tkurtbond/tkurtbond.github.io/posts/2022/12/10/the-lord-of-the-rings-adventure-game-from-iron-crown-enterprises/index.rst

 chart to see how much damage is done and whether the defender is knocked unconscious or killed outright.

-Your character type sets your Endurance, with the dwarf warrior having the most at 60 points and the elf bard the least at 30 points.
+Your character type sets your Endurance (basically your hit points), with the dwarf warrior having the most at 60 points and the elf bard the least at 30 points.

 There are 15 spells, all very in keeping with the magic seen in the novels, which is to say not tremendously powerful (Strength, Shield,